amient/affinity/README.md

     it can be an orchestrated sequence of Asks and Tells.
- - If there are multiple Partition Actors for the same physical partition Coordinator uses distributed logic to choose one of them as master and other become standby.
+ - If there are multiple Partition Actors for the same physical partition Coordinator uses distributed logic to choose one of them as master and the others become standby.
  - On becoming a Master, the Partition Actor stops consuming (tailng) the the underlying topic, because the master receives all the writes, its in-memory state is consistent and it only publishes to the kafka for future bootstrap and keeping other standby(s) for the partitions up to date.
+         NOTE: There is a possibility of a situation where a previous master has published some messages which are not received by the new Master and so its state may become inconsistent with the storage - this can be solved but first needs to be proven.
- - On becoming a Standby, the Partition Actor resumes consuming the underlying topic until it again becomes a master.
+ - On becoming a Standby, the Partition Actor resumes consuming the underlying topic and stops receiving until it again becomes a master.
  - Standby is not a read replica at the moment but it could be an option